 The objective is to achieve as fast as possible an egg size of at least 50 to 52 grams, which is suitable for incubation.
 The goal is to reduce the number of unsettable eggs at the beginning of the production.

-18 weeks of age.
+Never stimulate before 18 weeks of age.
 It is preferable to stimulate Brown Nick at 19 weeks of age.